 To gauge the grade-level appropriateness (i.e., in terms of the conceptual and linguistic challenge) of a text for development, the 2026 NAEP Reading Assessment will rely on a combination of quantitative, qualitative, and reader attributes.
 Quantitative approaches rely on an algorithm to create either a single score or a small set of scores to estimate the difficulty readers might have understanding a particular text.
-The most common single scores are a Lexile (Stenner, 1996) or grade-level designations, such as the popular Flesch-Kincaid (Kincaid et al., 1975).
+The most common single scores are a Lexile (Stenner, 1996) or grade level designations, such as the popular Flesch-Kincaid (Kincaid, et al., 1975).
 A Lexile provides a point on a scale running from "Beginning Reader" to 2000L for obscure scientific or legal documents that can be understood by only a handful of experts.
-Readability formulas like the Flesch-Kincaid usually convert their numerical scales to a grade-level scale (e.g., from 1.0 to 20+) to convey the idea of the typical student who would be able to understand a text that scaled at a particular grade level.
-Increasingly, readability systems provide both an overall score and a small set of scores (e.g., Graesser et al., 2014; Sheehan et al., 2014).
+Readability formulas like the Flesch-Kincaid usually convert their numerical scales to a grade level scale (from 1.0 to 20+, for example) to convey the idea of the typical student who would be able to understand a text that scaled at a particular grade level.
+Increasingly, readability systems provide both an overall score and a small set of scores (e.g., Graesser, et al., 2014; Sheehan, et al., 2014).

-For the 2026 NAEP Reading Assessment, NAEP will investigate the validity and utility of various quantitative indicators, including several of the more recent, more complex, and nuanced measures (see Pearson & Hiebert, 2014; Nelson et al., 2012) indicators, such as TextEvaluator (Sheehan et al., 2014) and the Coh-Metrix Text Easability Assessor (Graesser et al., 2014), to select one (or more) that best fits the needs of NAEP-and that complements the approaches that NAEP uses to examine the qualitative facets of text complexity.
+For the 2026 NAEP Reading Assessment, NAEP will investigate the validity and utility of various quantitative indicators, including several of the more recent, more complex, and nuanced measures (see Hiebert & Pearson, 2014; Nelson, Perfetti, Liben, & Liben, 2012) indicators, such as TextEvaluator (Sheehan, Kostin, Napolitano, & Flor, 2014) and the Coh-Metrix Text Easability Assessor (Graesser, McNamara, Cai, Conley, Li, & Pennebaker, 2014), to select one (or more) that best fits the needs of NAEP-and that complement the approaches that NAEP uses to examine the qualitative facets of text complexity.